-About dead tree fiction vs. the net, I am not Joe: Thank you very much for the 3+ pages certain the net is the big roadblock to nurturing dead.
+About dead tree fiction vs. the net, I am not certain the net is the big roadblock to nurturing and feedback for fiction writers.
+I think the big roadblocks are that the short story and amateur fiction, two great American traditions, are dead.
 Or decimated.
-People cringe at the left on my answering machine you said that thought of reading either.
-More and more you
+People cringe at the thought of reading either.
+More and more you write a novel or you write nonfiction.

-About the glaucoma test, Joe, I'm a lot I enjoyed Turtledove's After the Downfall worse.
-You're not the only one with that eruptions occurred too late.
-The 535 A.D. did. problem.
-I blink so bad when I am tested for A glaucoma, I need to have my eyes dilated with However, the volcano theory is attractive: it is drops.
-And, afterward, wear dark glasses if I'm more appropriate to many that the world in the Sun.
+About the glaucoma test, Joe, I'm a lot worse.
+You're not the only one with that problem.
+I blink so bad when I am tested for glaucoma, I need to have my eyes dilated with drops.
+And, afterward, wear dark glasses if I'm in the Sun.

-Sheryl Birkhead told us how she tested problem concerning 9/11.
-We know the dangerously low for potassium.
-When she was reasons for the attack.
-They hate us, not just tested next, however, her potassium was the USA, but the West.
-Joe Major answered normal.
-She wonders whether it is because she the why several issues ago in a response to changed her diet or because the test was faulty.
-They hate us because we are not While it may have been because she changed Muslims.
-In the next issue I added that they her diet, she shouldn't write off that the test also hate us because our culture is a success was faulty.
-In my years of being health tested, and theirs is a failure.
-What would you have I have often had dire results, which were us do, get together with them and sing reversed next test.
-That is why, before taking Cumbuya?
-Here's a quote from an article by advice based on one test, I often await
+Sheryl Birkhead told us how she tested dangerously low for potassium.
+When she was tested next, however, her potassium was normal.
+She wonders whether it is because she changed her diet or because the test was faulty.
+While it may have been because she changed her diet, she shouldn't write off that the test was faulty.
+In my years of being health tested, I have often had dire results, which were reversed next test.
+That is why, before taking advice based on one test, I often await confirmation.